microsoft/AzureStackHCIJumpstart/README.md

 # Getting Started

-By default you must update **one** value to run the module.
+By default, you must provide a ISO or a VHDX which will be used to install VMs.
+You need to provide only one these and update that **one** value to create the lab.

 1. Open ****.\AzureStackHCIJumpstart\AzureStackHCIJumpstart.psm1****

-2. In the `Get-AzureStackHCILabConfig` function, edit the `ServerISO` property
+2. In the `Get-AzureStackHCILabConfig` function, edit either the `ServerISO` or the `BaseVHDX` property.

     a.
+The other property should be commented out with a `#`

-This is the path to a Windows ISO file used to create the base (parent) disk
+        1. `ServerISO` This is the path to a Windows ISO file used to create the base (parent) disk

+        2. `BaseVHDX` This is a VHDX with a Windows OS image installed

     b.
-You can use existing VMs rather than create your own however you still need to give a path to an ISO file.
+You can use existing VMs rather than create your own however you still need to provide either the `ServerISO` or the `BaseVHDX` file path.
 Instructions for using your own VMs are out of scope.

 3. Run `Initialize-AzureStackHCILabOrchestration`